nblxa/cons-list/README.md

 This repository contains just one Java class of production code:
 [ConsList.java](cons-list/src/main/java/io/github/nblxa/ConsList.java).

-It is the ultimate thread-safe and immutable Cons List implementation in Java that implements the `java.util.Collection` interface, giving the programmers the access to all its methods such as `stream()`, `toString()` and others.
+It is the ultimate thread-safe and immutable implementation of singly-linked Cons List in Java that implements the `java.util.Collection` interface, giving the programmers the access to all its methods such as `stream()`, `toString()` and others.